yisongzhao/yisongzhao.github.io/_projects/floating-manipulator.md

 ![USV](/images/projects/floating-manipulator/usv.gif)

-For more information about the USV-UAV system developed by CUHK-Shenzhen Robotics & AI Lab marine robotics group, you may refer to
+For more information about the USV-UAV system developed by our lab, you may refer to
 > R. Xu, C. Liu, Z. Cao, Y. Wang, and H. Qian, "A manipulator-assisted multiple UAV landing system for USV subject to disturbance", Ocean Engineering, vol. 299 (2024) 117306, doi: [10.1016/j.oceaneng.2024.117306](https://doi.org/10.1016/j.oceaneng.2024.117306).

 For more information about the end effector used in this project, you may refer to our [tethered landing system](/projects/tethered-landing/) project.